earthly/website/blog/_posts/2023-06-01-improve-django-performance-caching.md

 Cache invalidation is a critical process in software development, involving the removal or invalidation of cached data that is no longer in use by the application.
 By discarding outdated cache, invalidation frees up space for new data to be stored, ultimately improving the efficiency and speed of the caching process.
 Effective cache invalidation is essential to maintaining optimal application performance, as stale or expired data can lead to inaccurate or misleading results.
 The most widely used cache invalidation strategies used in modern software development are:

-Time-Based Invalidation: Time-Based cache invalidation is when the cache is cleared after a certain amount of time has passed.
+- **Time-Based Invalidation**: Time-Based cache invalidation is when the cache is cleared after a certain amount of time has passed.
 This is great for content that doesn't change frequently, as it reduces the load on the server by serving the same data from the cache.

-Key-Based Invalidation: In key-based invalidation, a unique identifier is assigned to each cached item or set of items.
+- **Key-Based Invalidation**: In key-based invalidation, a unique identifier is assigned to each cached item or set of items.
 When changes are made to the data that corresponds to a specific key, the cache item associated with that key can be invalidated or deleted, ensuring that the next request for that data will result in a fresh retrieval from the original source.
 This approach offers more granular control over cache invalidation compared to time-based invalidation, which relies solely on time limits to determine when cached data should be cleared.

 ## Cache Optimization